KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/SX DMD case/README.md

 2. Open IWA_DMDcase.xlsx under Clinical Exam ([Clinical Exam/IWA_DMDcase.xlsx](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/blob/main/SX%20DMD%20case/Clinical%20Exam/IWA_DMDcase.xlsx)), take the instrumented strength scores (mean joint torques)
 3. In the app
  - Enter: body mass, height and mean joint torques
- - Click Calculate z-score
+ - Click `Calculate z-score`
    The app will automatically plot the subject-specific torques on the TD percentile curves and compute z-scores as well as percentages relative to the median of the percentile curves
- - To save the results, click Export data to download a CSV file.
+ - To save the results, click Export data to download a CSV file
- - Repeat for each joint: hip, knee, ankle

 4. Add a setting S.settings.muscle_strength to the function [PredSim-workshop-smalll-2025/code/update_settings.m](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/blob/main/code/update_settings.m) for all muscles in the model:

 	 	S.settings.muscle_strength = {...